crytic/slither/.github/ISSUE_TEMPLATE/detector_bug.md

-# Bug Report
+# Detector Bug

 **Describe the Bug**
 A clear and concise description of what the bug is.
+Please include whether false positive or false negative.

 **Steps to Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior

 **Related Code**
 If you are able to illustrate the bug with an example, please provide a sample app